-Singer-songwriter, multi-instrumentalist, composer, poet and mental health advocate, Emily Maguire is an artist like no other, her remarkable story an inspiration for those who know her music.
+Singer-songwriter, multi-instrumentalist, composer, Buddhist poet and mental health advocate, Emily Maguire is an artist like no other, her remarkable story an inspiration for those who know her music.

 When she had her first breakdown at 16, diagnosed as acute clinical depression, Emily left home and dropped out of college.
 A car crash that same year triggered fibromyalgia pain syndrome (FMS), a chronic nervous system disorder that causes constant pain.
 By the time she was 21, Emily was on walking sticks and registered disabled.